Holding the Line: Protecting the Sagebrush Sea

 Rolling westward from Yellowstone and Grand Teton national parks, the High Divide Headwaters is a landscape of wildlife-rich mountain ranges and sagebrush-scented valleys with a proud ranching heritage.

-Nestled between the Greater Yellowstone and northern Montana’s Crown of the Continent, the High Divide provides a vital connection between the regions for grizzly bears and wolverines and hosts seasonal migrations of elk, pronghorn and deer.
-It’s the source of the Missouri River, whose headwaters offer cold, clean water for rare Arctic grayling, a world-class sport fishery and local agriculture.
-The region is stewarded by multi-generational cattle ranches that are the economic driver of rural Montana and our greatest hope for managing this land at scale.
+Nestled between the Greater Yellowstone Ecosystem and northern Montana’s Crown of the Continent, the High Divide provides a vital connection between those regions for grizzly bears and wolverines and hosts seasonal migrations of elk, pronghorn and deer.
+It’s here that the headwaters of the mighty Missouri River flow clear and cold out of the surrounding mountains.
+The waters here support a population of rare Arctic grayling, a world-class sport fishery and local agriculture.
+The region is stewarded by multi-generational ranching families who are the economic drivers of rural Montana and our greatest hope for managing this land at a scale that truly matters.

 Our 1,400-acre preserve protects a unique landscape of shifting sand dunes that supports wildlife and rare plants.
 Learn more here.

 But the High Divide is under intense development pressure that threatens the area’s biologically rich, intact landscape and rural way of life.
-Our work at The Nature Conservancy is aimed at conserving this special place.
+The spread of non-native plant species poses another serious threat to the health of native plant and animal communities.
+The suppression of natural fire cycles has also upset the ecological balance in some areas.
+Our work at The Nature Conservancy is aimed at conserving this special place and restoring natural systems that have been knocked out of balance.

-Approximately 90 bird species and more than 85 mammals have come to rely on this high-elevation sagebrushhabitat, which, when healthy, is more resistant to invasive plants, have a higher percentage of cover to hide from predators and produce more seasonal forage.
+Approximately 90 bird species and more than 85 mammals have come to rely on this high-elevation sagebrush habitat, which, when healthy, is more resistant to invasive plants, has a higher percentage of cover to hide from predators and produces more seasonal forage.
 In the future, we can look to these places to serve as refuges in a warmer and drier climate.

 Yet, wildlife are not the only ones that call the sagebrush steppe home.
 Ranchers also rely on the remote and wild grasslands for livestock grazing, making this critical habitat a delicate but dynamic working wilderness.